Uconnect-Technologies/wertik-js/docs/custom-modules/introduction.md

       [DELETE] http://localhost:7000/api/v1/person/soft-delete - {input: {id: 12} }
       [DELETE] http://localhost:7000/api/v1/person/bulk-soft-delete - {input: [12,13,15]}

-7000 is your RestAPI port.
+7000 is your Wertik JS default port.
 You can change it.
 To create custom Rest API endpoints, You can do something like this:

 ```javascript
 let configuration = {